India's vaccinations hit record with free COVID shots | Health

 India's vaccinations hit record with free COVID shots

-India gave out a record 5 million vaccine doses on Monday under a federal campaign to inoculate all adults for free after weeks of criticism that a chaotic rollout had worsened a second wave that killed hundreds of thousands.
-Earlier this month, Prime Minister Narendra Modi said the government would buy 75% of all vaccines from drug makers and distribute those for free to states, which along with private hospitals, had earlier been buying shots for people aged 18-45.
+India gave out a record 7.5 million vaccine doses on Monday under a federal campaign to inoculate all adults for free after weeks of criticism that a chaotic rollout had worsened a second wave that killed hundreds of thousands.
+Earlier this month, Prime Minister Narendra Modi said the government would buy 75% of all vaccines from drug makers and distribute them for free to states, which along with private hospitals had earlier been buying shots for people aged 18-45.

+India's previous record of 4.5 million doses was on April 5, followed by a sharp decline with average daily inoculation falling below 3 million.
+Experts have said India needs to administer 10 million doses a day to achieve its aim of inoculating 950 million adults by December.
+So far, India has fully vaccinated fewer than 5% with two doses.

+"If supply remains consistent, we will be on course to innoculate most of our population by the end of the year, D N Patil, a senior health official in the country's richest state of Maharashtra, told Reuters.
+Maharashtra has a population of more than 125 million.

+"As the ramping up takes place, speed of implementation should also ramp up and that would lead to a certain number," Paul said in an interview with CNBC-TV18 channel.
+"There is a demonstration by the system of how much can be done on a given day, at least this is something that should become obvious by the end of the day."

+The country is using domestically made doses of the AstraZeneca vaccine and Indian company Bharat Biotech's Covaxin.
+The government is attempting to secure foreign vaccines such as Pfizer's and has waived strict rules to allow quicker imports.
+INFECTIONS DECLINE

+Over the last 24 hours, India reported 53,256 new cases, the lowest since March 24.
+Infections hit a peak of about 400,000 a day in May and deaths soared to around 170,000 in April-May.
+With an overall case load of 29.9 million, India ranks second-highest globally behind the United States.

+Since May, widespread vaccine shortages have worsened the divide between urban and rural areas, as many younger city-dwellers turned to private hospitals, paying between $9-$24 a dose.
 "It marks the beginning of the end of adversities related to COVID-19 in the country," Giridhara Babu, a member of the Indian Council of Medical Research, the country's main health research agency, told Reuters.
-Since May, widespread shortages worsened a divide between urban and rural areas, as many younger people in cities turned to private hospitals, paying between $9-$24 a dose.

-That drew criticism that millions were vulnerable to infections, particularly in the countryside where two-thirds of the population lives.
-Experts have warned of a potential third wave as only about 5% of all 950 million eligible people are fully inoculated with two doses even as daily infections have fallen this month.
+Experts warn that millions remain vulnerable to infection, particularly in the countryside where two-thirds of the population lives.
+And a swift reopening of cities could complicate mass immunisation efforts.

-Over the last 24 hours, India reported 53,256 infections, the lowest since March 24.
-Infections hit a peak of about 400,000 a day in May and deaths soared to around 170,000 in April-May.
-India, with an overall case load of 29.9 million, is second-highest globally behind the United States.

-And as most cities have begun lifting lockdown curbs, experts have cautioned that a swift reopening could complicate a vaccination programme that needs to be at least four times faster.
-Over the last 30 days, India has administered an average 2.7 million doses a day.

-The country is using domestically made doses of the AstraZeneca vaccine and Indian company Bharat Biotech's Covaxin.
-The Indian government is attempting to secure foreign vaccines such as Pfizer and has waived strict rules to allow quicker imports.
-In the western state of Maharashtra, hardest hit by the second wave, authorities said shortages persist and older age groups between 30-45 would be a priority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)